ergo-services/ergo/docs/basics/application.md

 ## Application Modes

-The mode determines what happens when a process in the application terminates.
+The mode determines what happens when a member of the `Group` terminates.
+It watches the members you listed, not every process of the application: a process spawned deeper in the tree is the concern of the supervisor above it, and reaches the application's attention only if its death takes a member down.

-**Temporary Mode** - The application continues running despite individual process terminations.
-Only when all processes have stopped does the application itself terminate.
+**Temporary Mode** - A member terminating never stops the application by itself.
+The application stops when the last member is gone, with reason `gen.TerminateReasonNormal`.
 This mode is for applications where components can fail and restart independently (typically via supervisors) without stopping the whole application.

-**Transient Mode** - The application stops if any process terminates abnormally (crashes, panics, errors).
-Normal termination doesn't trigger shutdown.
-When an abnormal termination occurs, all remaining processes receive exit signals and the application shuts down.
+**Transient Mode** - The application stops if a member terminates abnormally (crashes, panics, errors), and the member's reason becomes the application's.
+Normal termination doesn't trigger shutdown; as in temporary mode, the application stops once the last member is gone.
 Use this mode when abnormal failures indicate a systemic problem that requires stopping the entire service.

-**Permanent Mode** - The application stops if any process terminates, regardless of reason.
-Even normal termination of one process triggers shutdown of all others and the application itself.
+**Permanent Mode** - The application stops if any member terminates, regardless of reason, again with that member's reason.
+Even normal termination of one member triggers shutdown of all the others and the application itself.
 This mode is for applications where all components must run together - if one stops, the whole application is incomplete.

+The rules apply while the application is still starting.
+A permanent application whose member dies before the rest of the group has spawned never reaches `Running`: the start unwinds and returns an error.

 ## Lifecycle Callbacks